-In order to apply for a Korean work visa, Canadians must have two documents authenticated by the JLAC and stamped by the Korean Consulate in their jurisdiction.
+In order to apply for a Korean work visa, Canadians must have two documents authenticated by the government (Federal or Provincial) and stamped by the Korean Consulate in their jurisdiction.
 There are no alternatives for either of these requirements, Korean Immigration needs both.

-Visa application policies for Canadians will be changing on April 19th 2021.
-All Canadian visa applicants must now secure authentications from the Global Affairs Canada Authentication Services Section (known as the JLAC) before they acquire the Consulate verification stamps.
+Visa application policies for Canadians changed in 2021.
+All Canadian visa applicants must now secure a government authentication, at the Provincial or Federal level, before they acquire the Korean Consulate verification stamps.
 Everything is explained below.

 First, you need to order and receive the physical RCMP Check.
 For instructions on how to order an RCMP Check > GO HERE

-*** Make sure to double check authentication policies with the JLAC before offering them your documents.
-Government agencies change policies quite frequently.
+*** Make sure to double check authentication policies with your respective authentication office before visiting or mailing them your documents.

-After the JLAC returns your RCMP Check, with the affixed authentication, you must bring, or mail it to the Korean Consulate in your jurisdiction so they can verify it with a verification stamp.
-Without the Consulate stamp, Korean Immigration won’t process your work visa.
+After you’ve secured the authentication for your RCMP Check, you must bring, or mail it to the Korean Consulate in your jurisdiction so they can verify it with a verification stamp.
+Without the Consul stamp, Korean Immigration won’t process your work visa.
 Here’s what you need to offer the Consulate in order to secure the verification stamp.

 The consulates have certain walk-in hours during the week.
 If you’re within driving distance, you can visit them in person to acquire the stamp, no appointment needed.